-Financial risk management objectives and disclosures in relation to employee consultations, disabled employees and future developments are presented in the Strategic Report on pages 2 to 6 as the directors consider these areas to be of strategic importance to the company.
+Financial risk management objectives and disclosures in relation to employee consultations, disabled employees, future developments, customers and engagement with suppliers are presented in the Strategic Report on pages 2 to 6 as the directors consider these areas to be of strategic importance to the company.

-RESEARCH AND DEVELOPMENT
+RESEARCH AND DEVELOPMENT (R&D)

 The company continues to invest in the development of commercial and industrial products to keep pace with changing market demands.
 Industrial product development will open up new revenue streams for the company in the future.
 To support this project the company is looking to invest in creating in house testing facilities.
 The company maintains key competencies in compressor R&D which benefits and is funded by Daikin in the interests of the Daikin group.
-The directors regard investment in R&D as vital for success in the medium to long term future.
-(Note 5)
+The directors regard investment in R&D as vital for success in the medium to long term future (Note 5).